-When asked to judge the duration of a face people typically overestimate the duration of angry compared to neutral faces.
-A novel feature of the current research was the inclusion of secondary manipulations designed to distort timing performance namely, the effects of visual cues (Experiment 1) and action preparedness (Experiment 2).
-Furthermore, to establish whether the effects are multiplicative with duration, the effects were examined across 2 duration ranges (200 to 800 ms and 400 to 1600 ms).
+When asked to judge the duration of a face people typically overestimate the duration of angry compared with neutral faces.
+A novel feature of the current research was the inclusion of secondary manipulations designed to distort timing performance namely the effects of visual cues (Experiment 1) and action preparedness (Experiment 2).
+Furthermore, to establish whether the effects are multiplicative with duration, the effects were examined across two duration ranges (200-800 and 400-1,600 ms).
 Visual cues and instructions to prepare to act increased the tendency to judge faces as lasting longer.
-Experiment 1 revealed an unexpected underestimation effect for angry faces presented for short durations (200 to 800 ms).
-However, the effect was not replicated in Experiment 2 where the results were generally consistent with either an increase the speed of a pacemaker mechanism that resides within an internal clock (Gibbon, Church, & Meck, 1984; Treisman, Faulkner, Naish, & Brogan, 1990; Treisman, 1963) or the widening of an attentional gate (Zakay & Block, 1996) - the temporal overestimation effect for angry faces grew in magnitude from the short to long duration.
+Experiment I revealed an unexpected underestimation effect for angry faces presented for short durations (200-800 ms).
+However, the effect was not replicated in Experiment 2 where the results were generally consistent with either an increase the speed of a pacemaker mechanism that resides within an internal clock or the widening of an attentional gate-the temporal overestimation effect for angry faces grew in magnitude from the short to long duration.
 Experiment 2 also showed that the temporal overestimation for angry faces was reduced in magnitude when participants were asked to prepare to either push or pull a joystick.